Coming Soon

 Park Row | 9780778310679 | Published January 7, 2025

 1800s China.
-Tightly bound feet, or "golden lilies," are the mark of an honorable woman, eclipsing beauty, a rich dowry and even bloodline in the marriage stakes.
-When Little Flower is sold as a maidservant to Linjing, a daughter of the prominent Fong family, she clings to the hope that one day her golden lilies will lead her out of slavery.
-Not only does Little Flower have bound feet, but she is extraordinarily gifted at embroidery.
+Tightly bound feet, or "golden lilies," are the mark of an honorable woman.
+When Little Flower is sold as a maidservant --- a muizai --- to Linjing, a daughter of the prominent Fong family, she clings to the hope that one day her golden lilies will lead her out of slavery.
+Not only does Little Flower have bound feet, she is extraordinarily gifted at embroidery, a skill associated with the highest class of a lady.
 Resentful of her talents, Linjing does everything in her power to thwart Little Flower's escape.
 But when scandal strikes the Fongs, both women are cast out to the Celibate Sisterhood, where Little Flower’s artistic prowess catches the eye of a nobleman.
-His attention threatens not only her improved status, but her life.
-And if Linjing finds out, will she sabotage Little Flower to reclaim her power, or will she protect her?
+His attention threatens not only her improved status, but also her life.
+If Linjing finds out, will she sabotage Little Flower to reclaim her power, or will she protect her?

 Tin House Books | 9781963108033 | Published January 7, 2025

 Something is troubling Inspector Henry Cutter.
 Sergeant Gideon Bliss is accustomed to his ill-tempered outbursts, but lately the inspector has grown silent and withdrawn.
-Then, the murders begin.
-The first to die is the a decorated but obscure civil servant who long ago retired to tend his orchids.
+Then the murders begin.
+The first to die is the elderly Sir Aneurin Considine, a decorated but obscure civil servant who long ago retired to tend his orchids.
 If the motive for his killing is a mystery, the manner of his death is more bewildering still.
-The victims that follow suffer similar fates, their deaths gruesome but immaculately orchestrated.
+The victims who follow suffer similar fates, their deaths gruesome but immaculately orchestrated.
+The murderer comes and goes like a ghost, leaving only carefully considered traces.
 As the hunt for this implacable adversary mounts, the inspector’s gloom deepens, and to Sergeant Bliss, his methods seem as mystifying as the crimes themselves.
-Why is he digging through dusty archives while the murderer stalks further victims?
-To find the answers, the meek and hapless sergeant must step out of the inspector’s shadow.

 G.P.
 Putnam's Sons | 9780593713617 | Published January 7, 2025